Josh Widdicombe

 Joshua Michael Widdicombe (/ˈwɪdɪkəm/; born 8 April 1983) is an English comedian, presenter and actor.
-He is best known for his appearances on The Last Leg (2012–present), Fighting Talk (2014–2016), Insert Name Here (2016–2019), Mock the Week (2012–2016) and his BBC Three sitcom Josh (2015–2017).
+He is known for appearances on The Last Leg (2012–present), Fighting Talk (2014–2016), Insert Name Here (2016–2019), Mock the Week (2012–2016) and his BBC Three sitcom Josh (2015–2017), as well as being the new host of Strictly Come Dancing (2026).

-Widdicombe also won the first series of Taskmaster in 2015 and the show's first Champion of Champions special in 2017.
+Widdicombe won the first series of Taskmaster in 2015 and the show's first Champion of Champions special in 2017.

-Widdicombe also hosted Hypothetical with fellow comedian James Acaster (2019–2022).
-During the 2020 COVID-19 lockdown, Widdicombe started the Parenting Hell podcast with fellow comedian Rob Beckett.
+He hosted Hypothetical with fellow comedian James Acaster (2019–2022).
+During the 2020 COVID-19 lockdown, he started the Parenting Hell podcast with fellow comedian Rob Beckett.

 Early life and education

 Widdicombe was born on 8 April 1983 in Hammersmith, London, but grew up in Haytor Vale, near Widecombe in the Moor on Dartmoor in Devon.
-He attended Ilsington Church of England Primary School and South Dartmoor Community College, later studying sociology and linguistics at the University of Manchester.
+He attended Ilsington Church of England Primary School, South Dartmoor Community College and Exeter College, later studying sociology and linguistics at the University of Manchester.
 After graduation, he moved to London to complete a master's degree in magazine journalism at City, University of London.